gds32571/gdsPendulum/README.md

 ### 28 Oct 2024

-Added code to automatiucall update GPS seconds by one if ann error is detected.
+Added code to automatically update GPS seconds by one if ann error is detected.

 Also installed git on HP4.
-Context meny for the q:\ folder has a open git bash here then ./pushit
+Context menu for the q:\ folder has an "open git bash here" command then, in MINGW64 window, enter ./pushit

-Note to self: remember to pushit from dell2 in \\\rp1\pi\Arduino\sketchbook\gdsPendulum folder, not from rp1.
+Note to self: remember to pushit from dell2 (or HP4) in \\\rp1\pi\Arduino\sketchbook\gdsPendulum folder, not from rp1.